Grand Challenges in Wind Energy Science

 Grand Challenge 3: The Plant and Grid

-To optimize wind energy generation, further research must analyze complex air flow through wind farms and how wind farm and hybrid power plant systems can contribute to the electric grid.
+To optimize grid resilience and security, further research must analyze complex air flow through wind farms and systems integration, especially in hybrid with other resources.

 Publications